 The men will get underway at 13:05 local time on Saturday, May 16.
 Click here to convert the start time to your time zone.
 Watch the races live on triathlonlive.tv and follow on @triathlonlive for play by play updates.

-Find more details about this event - 2015 ITU World Triathlon Yokohama
+Related Event: 2015 ITU World Triathlon Yokohama